Contributor Guide: Design of BaseCRUDRouter

 Endpoint Configuration

-Each endpoint can be customized via the EndpointConfig
+Each endpoint can be customized via the EndpointConfig model:

 class EndpointConfig(BaseModel):